 Membership

 Membership in SEC/AAS is open to all individuals and institutions interested in Asia.
-Regular members are entitled to participate in SEC-AAS activities, to receive the Southeast Review of Asian Studies, and to receive all mailings about the annual conference and other conference-related matters.
+Regular members are entitled to participate in SEC-AAS activities including the annual conference and prize competitions.
 Please note that membership is required of all conference participants.

 If you are interested in learning more about the Association for Asian Studies (AAS), please visit its website through this link.

-*The southeast region includes Alabama, Florida, Georgia, Kentucky, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia, and Washington, DC.
+*The southeast region includes Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia.
+(Colleagues in other states can check the AAS Regional Conferences page to find their local organization.)

 Annual Meeting